gononono64/qbr-updater/README.md

 # QBR Updater

-QBR Updater is a resource for FiveM that allows you to update and manage your server resources easily.
+QBR Updater is a resource for Redm that allows you to update and install server resources easily.

 ## Installation